Matt Kohn

-Matt Kohn (born September 27, 1981) is an American football coach and former player.
-He is the head football coach at Siena Heights University.
+Matt Kohn (born September 27, 1981) is an American college football coach and former player.
+He is the head football coach for Siena Heights University, a position he held on an interim basis in 2016 and full-time since 2017.
 Kohn played as a quarterback for two seasons in the Arena Football League with the Nashville Kats and Kansas City Brigade.
 He played college football at the University of Indianapolis.
 He was also a member of the Ohio Valley Greyhounds of United Indoor Football.

-Early years
+Early life

 Kohn played high school football at Adrian High School in Adrian, Michigan.
-The Maples finished 11–1 his senior year and the school's first ever 9-0 regular season record.
+The Maples finished 11–1 his senior year and the school's first ever 9–0 regular season record.
 He finished the year throwing for 2,294 yards and 29 TDs, adding 290 yards and eight TDs on the ground.
 He was named to the Detroit Free Press All-State Dream Team.
 He was the starting quarterback for the West team in the Michigan High School Coaches Association All-Star football game.
 He also played basketball being named one of the top 100 players in the state before the start of his senior season by the Detroit Free Press.
 He was named 2nd team all-state.

 College career

 Kohn played for the Indianapolis Greyhounds of the University of Indianapolis.
 In 2003, he set school records for passing attempts, completions, yards, and TDs when he completed 239 passes on 290 attempts for 3,314 yards and 21 TDs.
 He was a nominee for the Harlon Hill Trophy in 2003.
 He was named 2nd team all-conference in 2003 and honorable mention in 2002.
-Upon graduation, he set school records for career passing attempts(1,110), completions(652), passing yards(8,514), and TDs(55).